How To Evaluate Your Software Project Success

 Clear and focused KPIs

-Prior to choosing which Key Performance Indicators (KPIs) to measure, you should begin with identifying the goals we want to reach, what deliverables will help us obtain those goals, and what actions will support our deliverables.
+Prior to choosing which Key Performance Indicators (KPIs) to measure, you should begin with identifying the goals you want to reach, which deliverables will help you obtain those goals, and what actions will support your deliverables.

 It’s essential that your KPIs are SMART

 For instance, let’s say one of the strategic objectives of a financial institution is to increase the number of users for its mobile banking app.
-An appropriate KPI for this bank may be to acquire 10,000 new users in the next six months by adopting Business Intelligence (BI) to build a better product recommendation engine.
+An appropriate KPI for this bank can be acquiring 10,000 new users in the next six months by implementing Product Analytics to understand customer journeys better and optimise marketing plans to reach more audiences.

 Select your measures thoughtfully